Niladevi: Legend

-Nappinnai
+Forms

 Niladevi's aspect of Nappinnai is mainly limited to Tamilakam.
 The name Nappinnai is found in the Divya Prabandham of the Alvars and Silappadikaram.
 According to these texts, Andal (one of the Alvars) wanted to offer her devotion to her patron deity Krishna just as the Braj gopis did in Dvapara Yuga.
 In her Tiruppavai, Andal wakes up Nappinai before waking up Krishna.
 As per Sri Vaishnavism, complete surrender to God is performed through his consort, and in the case of Krishna specifically, it is performed through Nappinai.

 Niladevi took the avatar of Nappinnai, the daughter of Kumbagan (the brother of Yashoda).
 Krishna won Nappinnai's hand after conquering the seven ferocious bulls of her father.
 Nappinnai's brother is Sudama.
 Parasara Bhattar describes Krishna, intoxicated by her beauty, with the epithet "Neela thunga sthana giri thati suptham" (lit.
 "He who rests on the breasts of Nappinnai").

-Velukkudi Swamy, a proponent of Vishishtadvaita philosophy, says that Andal, singing Nachiyar Tirumoli as gopi in Thiruppavai mentioned only Nappinnai.
+S. M. Srinivasa Chari states that Andal, singing Nachiyar Tirumoli as a gopika in Thiruppavai, she mentioned Nappinnai.
 This stands for the identification of Nappinnai as Radha.
-Alvar mentions the three nachiyars (consorts) as Ponmangai (Sridevi), Pulamangai (Bhudevi) and Nilamangai (Niladevi).
+Alvar mentions the three nachiyars (consorts) as Ponmangai (Sridevi), Nilamangai (Bhudevi) and Pulamangai (Niladevi).
 Niladevi is mentioned to be the goddess of senses.
 It is Niladevi who keeps mind stable by offering him her bliss.

+In certain spiritual traditions, both Andal and Nappinnai are seen as manifestations of Neeladevi, engaging in a divine dialogue within themselves.
+This conversation symbolizes the journey of bhakti (devotion) and the role of divine grace in guiding a devotee toward ultimate liberation.

+As Andal, Neeladevi embodies the seeker—full of longing, surrender, and unwavering devotion to Krishna.
+She expresses the yearning of a true devotee, demonstrating how one should approach the divine with sincerity and love.
+On the other hand, as Nappinnai, she represents the bestower of grace, the one who grants access to Krishna and facilitates the devotee's union with Him.

+The interaction between these two forms, especially in the three pasurams where Andal pleads with Nappinnai, is not merely a request for entry but a deeper spiritual lesson.
+It illustrates that pure bhakti is both the path and the guide—when devotion is sincere, divine grace itself will awaken within the seeker and lead them toward Krishna, just as Nappinnai, another form of Neeladevi, ultimately allows Andal to unite with Him.